What Should You Ask a Disability Lawyer?

 A very high percentage of initial applications for Social Security Disability benefits are denied.
 An attorney who knows the law, the system, and how to present the strongest possible evidence of your impairment can dramatically improve your chances of success.

 Although Social Security is a federal program, eligibility for benefits is decided on a local level.
 Today, many large law firms advertise their representation nationwide — but it is important to realize that you will likely not meet the lawyer on the television commercial.
-At Babut Law Offices, PLLC, we believe working with a proven, local Michigan attorney is a better choice.
+At William C Babut PC, we believe working with a proven, local Michigan attorney is a better choice.

 Your Lawyer Could Make the Difference in Your Claim’s Success